YongjianZhu/CSC-517-P2/README.md

   8) Log out by clicking on the top right side button "logout".
 # Cases we have considered
 * The same email address can be used for signing up for multiple roles.
 * All validations has been added.
-You need to use true email format for the registering email address.
-For convevience of testing, we have removed strict ISBN validation, instead, you need to put integers in the ISBN field.
-(To use ISBN validation, simply use gem 'isbn_validation', and then using this syntax: "validates :isbn,   :isbn_format => true")
+You need to use true email format for registering account.
+And only real email can receive borrow success emails.
+For convevience of testing, we have removed strict format ISBN validation, instead, you need to put only integers in the ISBN field.
+(To use ISBN validation, simply use gem 'isbn_validation', and then using this syntax: "validates :isbn,   :isbn_format => true", which would be really annoying for general black box testing)
-* Email should be sent to the registered email after 1) a book is borrowed and gotten by a student, 2) or when a librarian/admin approves a hold request and assigns the book to the student, or when 3) book limit is reached, when next book is returned, the system will assign the returned book to the next hold request student.
+* Email will be sent to the registered email after
+  1) a book is borrowed and gotten by a student
+  2) when a librarian approves a hold request and assigns the book to the student
+  3) first student's book limit is reached, when next book is returned, the system will assign the returned book to the next hold request student.
-* The fine is calculated using the function: Overdue fine of that library * overdue days
+* The fine is calculated using the function: Overdue fine of the library * overdue days

 # Rspec testing for one model and one controller
 * We wrote rspec tests thoroughly for university model and university controller.